rafaelaudy/ToDoLabApp/README.md

 - AWS
 - Elastic Search

-There is another readme in each folder explaing how to run the projects
+There is another read me file in each folder explaining how to run the projects.